 - slow loading times

-- a poor navigation structure and low useability
+- a poor navigation structure and low usability

 - an annoying Web design such as Flash splash pages, background music or advertisement-heavy content

-- an unsecure site or a website design that does not convey high trust, authority or credibility.
+- an unsecured site or a website design that does not convey high trust, authority or credibility.